-- Patients needing advanced respiratory monitoring and support alone. - Patients requiring monitoring and support for two or more organ systems at an advanced level. - Patients with chronic impairment of one or more organ systems sufficient to restrict daily activities (co-morbidity) and who require support for an acute reversible failure of another organ system. - Patients who experience delirium and agitation in addition to requiring level 2 care. - Complex patients requiring support for multiple organ failures, this may not necessarily include advanced respiratory support. - 1.5 It is recognised that the escalation arrangements outlined in this guidance may not be required solely because of exceptional increased demand for adult critical care services, but also as a requirement to support increases in demand for interdependent services.
-Further information on these services can be found in section 8.
+- Patients needing advanced respiratory monitoring and support alone. - Patients requiring monitoring and support for two or more organ systems at an advanced level. - Patients with chronic impairment of one or more organ systems sufficient to restrict daily activities (co-morbidity) and who require support for an acute reversible failure of another organ system. - Patients who experience delirium and agitation to requiring level 2 care. - Complex patients requiring support for multiple organ failures, this may not necessarily include advanced respiratory support.